-Connections that are routinely remade in the process (for example, cylinder pigtail connections) should be leak checked at a pressure higher than maximum usage pressure prior to system purging.
+Connections that are routinely remade in the process (for example, cylinder pigtail connections) should be leak checked at a pressure that is equal or greater than the maximum operating pressure prior to system purging.

 The best purge systems are those that are automated.
 The number of purge cycles is a function of the inert purge gas pressure available, the use of vacuum, the size of the tubing/piping system to be purged, and the desired final dilution value.
 Common purge gases are nitrogen and helium.
 Hydrogen is also used as a purge gas.
 Typical gas delivery systems shall be purged to a safe level of hydrogen selenide.
 The use of manual purge control has a higher potential for operator error and requires clear operator instructions if utilized.